 Read our full Google Pixel 4a review

-The new, $400 iPhone SE packs the iPhone 8's 12-megapixel, ƒ/1.8 single-lens camera, but also benefits from Cupertino's latest and greatest processor — the A13 Bionic — to kick its computational photography powers into high gear.
+The new, $400 iPhone SE packs the iPhone 8's 12-megapixel, ƒ/1.8 single-lens camera, but also benefits from Cupertino's A13 Bionic processor to kick its computational photography powers into high gear.

 The results simply speak for themselves.
 The Pixel 4a has an advantage when it comes to nighttime photography, as well as shallow depth-of-field portraits and digital zoom.
 That said, the iPhone SE is nearly as capable in many scenarios, as it benefits from many of Apple's sophisticated imaging techniques, like Smart HDR and Semantic Rendering.

-Being that it lacks ultrawide or telephoto lenses, it's not perfect of course — though, alongside the Google's phone, its camera is far and away better than those inside the vast majority of other, similarly-priced models you can buy today.
+Because the iPhone SE lacks ultrawide or telephoto lenses, it's not perfect — though, alongside the Pixel 4a, its camera is far and away better than those inside the vast majority of other, similarly-priced models you can buy today.
 Overall, if you need a new handset and don't have much to spend — and especially if it has to be an iPhone — there's simply no better deal out there right now.

 Read our full iPhone SE 2020 review.